Suzuki Type Estimates for Exponentiated Sums and Generalized Lie-Trotter Formulas in Banach Algebras: Introduction

-In this note, we prove two error estimates of Lie-Trotter product formulas, utilizing Jordan product within Banach algebras.
+In this note, we present two error estimates for Lie-Trotter product formulas using Jordan product within Banach algebras.
 Additionally, we establish two generalized Lie-Trotter formulas and explicitly provide two estimation formulas with an order of $\displaystyle 1/n^2$.
-As a consequence, the notable Suzuki estimate for symmetrized Lie-Trotter formula \cite[Formula 3, Equation (1.15)]{Suzuki1985} follows directly from our results.
-We conclude our paper by providing a partial response to the question posed by the author and collaborators in \cite{Wang2023_LieTrtfml} regarding the Suzuki type estimations in Jordan-Banach algebras.
+Consequently, the notable Suzuki estimate for symmetrized Lie-Trotter formula \cite[Formula 3, Equation (1.15)]{suzuki:1985:transfer} follows directly from our results.
+Note that our main results, \Cref{thm:suzuki:1order} and \Cref{thm:suzuki:nonsy}, partially answer the open problem regarding the existence of Trotter error estimates for Jordan-Trotter product formulas in Jordan-Banach algebras, initially posed in \cite{chehade:wang:wang:2024:suzuki}, since every Banach algebra is also a Jordan-Banach algebra.
+This open problem has recently been fully solved in \cite{chehade:delgado:wang:wang:2024:error}.

-We now turn to notation.
-Given a Banach algebra $\Al,$ it has an underlying Jordan algebra structure with Jordan product defined by
+We now introduce necessary notation.
+Let $\Al$ be a unital Banach algebra.
+It possesses an underlying Jordan algebra structure with the Jordan product defined by

 Note that $A\circ B=B\circ A$ and $\norm{A\circ B}\leq \norm{A}\cdot\norm{B}.$

 The Jordan triple product on $\Al$ is defined by